chughvinit/chughvinit.github.io/_posts/2018-07-18-Audio-Amps.md

 This is my current current area of focus, working as a digital design engineer at **Texas Instruments India** since July'17.
 I have been working under mentoring of [Asif Farooqui](https://www.linkedin.com/in/asiffarooqui/) to execute the same.
 I have executed in my capacity towards developement of 2 smart amplifier silicons.

 I have been Working in a team of 30 members for development of Ultra Low-Noise Smart Audio-amplifiers.
 My work involves development of digital modules for Interchip communications on multiple connected devices, and audio communication with speakers.
-For execution I have worked extensively with design languages like VHDL, Verilog and System Verilog.
-The work involves constantly understanding and mastering new tools like SPYGLASS, Conformal Constraint Designer, Jasper Gold and Simvision tools for better execution.
+For execution of the same, I have worked extensively with design languages like VHDL, Verilog and System Verilog.
+MY work involves constantly learning and gain expertise in terms of both developing new skills as well as mastering new tools for better execution.
+My work has given me a good exposure of tools like Matlab, Octave, SPYGLASS, Conformal Constraint Designer, Jasper Gold and Simvision tools.

 <!--
 Tattooed roof party *vinyl* freegan single-origin coffee wayfarers tousled, umami yr